"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 I’d never heard of MAKAM.

-But I found out soon enough.
+But we found out soon enough.

 What is MAKAM?